 - The Controversial Origins of the Maine Penny, A Norse Coin found in a Native American Settlement

 - Do Spirit Pond Inscriptions show that the Holy Grail was taken to North America?

 Did the Lost Roanoke Island Colonists Join the Croatans?

 The Croatans had been friendly towards the settlers, as the English were able to establish good relations with them when they founded their colony in 1587.
 Thus, it was reasonable to speculate that the colonists had gone to Hatteras Island during White’s absence.
 Dogged by terrible weather and a dangerously reluctant sailing crew, White was unable investigate the matter further.

 He went back to England instead, leaving behind the mysterious disappearance of the colony, his daughter, and granddaughter.
 He never returned to the New World.
 Consequently, no one is certain of the fate that befell the English settlers of Roanoke Island.

 One of the theories regarding the disappearance of the English Roanoke Island colony is that they managed to integrate themselves with the Croatan people.
 It has been claimed that subsequent English historians mentioned a tribe of North Carolina Indians who spoke English fluently, practiced Christianity, and called themselves Croatan Indians.
 Additionally, there were between 20 and 30 English surnames from the Roanoke settlers found in the Croatan tribe, suggesting that integration between the two peoples had happened.

 Dancing Secotan Indians in North Carolina.
-Watercolour painted by explorer and artist John White in 1585.
-Public Domain
+Watercolor painted by explorer and artist John White in 1585.
+(Public Domain)